Nosebleeds (Epistaxis)

 Do you often wake up to find blood on your pillow?

-Many people have nosebleeds at night while they’re sleeping and the causes are often the same as nosebleeds that occur during the daytime.
+Many people have nosebleeds at night while they’re sleeping, and the causes are often the same as for those that occur during the daytime.

-For example, if the humidity levels are low in your bedroom, it can dry out the membranes on the inside of your nose.
+For example, if the humidity levels in your bedroom are low, it can dry out the membranes inside your nose.
 At night, when you’re not drinking water or breathing through your mouth, the blood vessels can rupture and cause bleeding.

 To prevent a nosebleed at night, consider using a humidifier, especially during the winter, to stop the air from drying out and causing irritation in the nose.